smu160/PvsNP/README.md

 - [x] Plot line charts of rates by entry and time
 - [x] Create demo of cell selectivity
 #### Graph Theoretical Analysis:
-- [ ] Plot all the cells as they are physically
+- [x] Plot all the cells as they are physically
 - [ ] Plot graphs of rearing, freezing, and neither within each of the 3 days.
 - [ ] Analyze NO, OFT, POPP data for DRD87
-#### Create Powerpoint:
-- [ ] Cell selectivity and rates for all 5 animals
-- [ ] Pie charts of neuron classification for all 5 animals
-- [ ] Line graphs of by entry rates
-- [ ] Overall graph
-- [ ] Overall graph colored by selectivity
-- [ ] Overall graphs of open vs. closed
-- [ ] Overall graphs of open vs. closed colored by selectivity
-- [ ] All network measures (leave out uninteresting measures)

 For any other feature requests, feel free to email Saveliy Yusufov at sy2685@columbia.edu